MemoryChips/bldg25-chat-demo/README.md

 - Add Key Files not committed to repo to ./server/keys Folder
   - cert.pem and key.pem: RSA private and public keys for running an encrypted server (https)
   - private.key and public.key: RSA private and public keys for encoding JSON webtokens
-- Obtain MongoDb credentials at Atlas mongodb provider
-  - set your credentials in the server-config.ts file

 ```bash
 # cd to project dir